 Anger has no place in friendships.
 We can say some nasty things when we are heated.
 Anger is one of the best ways to wipe out a friendship account.
 If you have a problem with anger, work on it.
 Leave it out of your friendships.
 It is more effective to calmly disagree and discuss a subject than to display anger.
 Replace anger with "appropriate concern."

 More than any other characteristic in a relationship people want others to understand and accept them.
 When a friend has a struggle with something that matters a great deal to him but he has not overcome, behaving in a non judgemental manner will create more appreciation in our friend than we might imagine.

 Essentially, the best type friends to be are those that can stand on their own two feet (male or female).
 Make an effort to be mentally healthy.
 The psychologically healthy individual is able to be happy with or without things (as was the Apostle Paul).
 He or she desires and usually has several good friends or can have a main friend as a marriage partner.
-They have the green-eyed monster under control.
-He or she is jealous in the sense they want to continue an enjoyable partnership, but they are not overly jealous.
 As long as friends spend enough time with each other, they do not mind their friends having other interests, which can mean hobbies or other friends.

 What makes people stay in a relationship is the balance in their friendship account.
 Our attitude had better be one of willingness to give value for value or we will not succeed in maintaining a friendship.
 People divorce people that are snotty, unthoughtful, constantly taking without giving, demanding, mean spirited, and "right!"